EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/about-quick-start.rst

 About Quick Start Guide
 =======================

-This Quick Start Guide walks you through all steps to get an Ethereum node up an running in a few minutes.
+This Quick Start Guide walks you through all steps to get an Ethereum node up and running in a few minutes.

 The process is pretty straightforward but you will need some basic Linux/Networking skills